Best Known For

 Answer questions and see how you rank against other players.Play Now

-Included on both the Titanic soundtrack album and Dion's own Let's Talk About Love, "My Heart Will Go On" propelled to both the No. 1 and No. 2 slots on Billboard's album charts, and sold a combined 50 million records worldwide.
+Included on both the Titanic soundtrack album and Dion's own Let's Talk About Love (1997), "My Heart Will Go On" propelled to the No. 1 slot on the Billboard Hot 100—marking the singer's third No. 1 hit—and sold a combined 50 million records worldwide.
 Let's Talk About Love also featured collaborations with the likes of Barbra Streisand, Luciano Pavarotti, the Bee Gees and Bryan Adams.

 Dion received the National Order of Quebec, her province's highest honor, in April 1998.
 Later that year, she appeared alongside Aretha Franklin, Mariah Carey, Gloria Estefan and Shania Twain on the high-profile televised concert Divas Live (1998) on VH-1.

-While touring relentlessly and recording several albums (including S'il Suffisait d'Aimer and a holiday album, These Are Special Times), Dion was well rewarded at the Billboard Music Awards in late 1998, where she won six awards, including in the artist of the year and album of the year categories, for Let's Talk About Love.
-Her extensive 14-country tour, which had begun in the summer of 1998, culminated in a gala concert in Montreal on December 31, 1999, in honor of the new millennium.
+While touring relentlessly and recording several albums (including S'il Suffisait d'Aimer and a holiday album, These Are Special Times, both released in 1998), Dion was well-rewarded at the Billboard Music Awards in late 1998, where she won six awards, including for artist of the year and album of the year, for 1997's Let's Talk About Love.
+Her extensive 14-country tour, which began in the summer of 1998, culminated in a gala concert in Montreal on December 31, 1999, in honor of the new millennium.
+Dion scored her fourth No. 1 hit with "I'm Your Angel," a duet with R&B singer R. Kelly featured on These Are Special Times.

 In the first months of 2000, Dion announced that she was taking time off from her career in order to focus on her family.
 She and Angelil had been trying to have children for years, and eventually decided to use in vitro fertilization to conceive.
 In May 2000, Dion underwent two small operations at a fertility clinic in New York in order to improve her chances of becoming pregnant.